Local election results listed

 The remainder of the council had been appointed by the council over the last several months due to council member resignations.
 Steve Fields, who was appointed last month, served on the council before his resignation due to moving last year.

-In the Town of Lake Mills the incumbents were reelected David Schroeder, supervisor I received 498 votes; James Heinz, supervisor II received 499 votes; Robin Untz, clerk received 552 votes and Sharon Guenterberg, treasurer recieved 543 votes.
+In the Town of Lake Mills the incumbents were re-elected David Schroeder, supervisor I received 498 votes; James Heinz, supervisor II received 499 votes; Robin Untz, clerk received 552 votes and Sharon Guenterberg, treasurer received 543 votes.

 Tom Buechel won his write-in campaign for the chairperson position in the Town of Lake Mills with 149 votes to Brian Benisch's 137 votes.